 If a hearing is held by the Disciplinary Panel, you and other witnesses may be required to testify.
 The Disciplinary Panel will hear evidence and will make a decision about whether the Respondent is guilty of conduct deserving of sanction.
 If so, the Disciplinary Panel will also let you know the outcome.

-Are there types of allegations that the Board cannot accept?
+Are there types of allegations that NLPB cannot accept?

-The Board can only accept allegations that are about actions of a registrant that may be conduct deserving of sanction.
+NLPB can only accept allegations that are about actions of a registrant that may be conduct deserving of sanction.
 The types of actions that may be conduct deserving of sanction are outlined in the laws, bylaws, and standards that apply to registrants.
-The Complaints and Quality Assurance Coordinator will be able to tell you if your allegation is one that the Board can accept.
+The Complaints and Quality Assurance Coordinator will be able to tell you if your allegation is one that cannot be accepted.